Jus Reign

-Jasmeet Singh Raina (born November 4, 1989), professionally known as Jus Reign, is a Canadian comedian and music artist of Indian descent.
-He is most prominently known as a YouTube personality, and one of Much Digital Studios' original creators.
+Jasmeet Singh Raina (born November 4, 1989) is a Canadian YouTuber, actor, screenwriter, comedian, and musician.
+He began making YouTube videos in 2009, under the name Jus Reign.
+He is also the creator, writer, executive producer, and lead actor of Canadian comedy-drama series Late Bloomer.

 Early life

 Jasmeet Singh Raina was born and raised in Guelph, Ontario, Canada into an immigrant Punjabi Kashmiri Sikh family.
 When he was 5 years old, his father started paying a maestro to teach Jasmeet and his younger brother, Anmol, in Punjabi classical music.
 Jasmeet played the Tabla.
 He started to dislike playing it and as he has stated in his "Draw My Life" on YouTube, he argued with his teacher to the point where he got a tabla thrown at his face.
 He studied at the University of Guelph, where he originally studied to become a doctor to appease his parents' wishes.
 Eventually, the sketches Raina was creating on the side went viral and his parents accepted that their son had found success and have since been supportive of his YouTube career.